PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 #### Visible

-Beginning in version 3.17 you can create Elements that are initially invisible that you can later make visible.
+Beginning in version 3.17, you can create Elements that are initially invisible that you can later make visible.

 To create an invisible Element, place the element in the layout like you normally would and add the parameter

 `visible=False`.

-Later when you want to make that Element visible you simply call the Element's `Update` method and pass in the parameter `visible=True`
+Later when you want to make that Element visible, you simply call the Element's `Update` method and pass in the parameter `visible=True`

 This feature works best on Qt, but does work on the tkinter version as well.
 The visible parameter can also be used with the Column and Frame "container" Elements.